hatsopoulos-lab/marmoset-data_processing/docs/pose_estimation.md

         cp -r /cds3/nicho/data/marmosets/kinematics_videos/EXP/MARMS/YYYY_MM_DD /project/nicho/data/marmosets/kinematics_videos/EXP/MARMS/

-### Start by identifying the video events that contain the studied behavior
+## Start by identifying the video events that contain the studied behavior

 This can be done most simply by visual inspection of the videos.
 Keep a record of this, preferably in a google sheet.
 You may want to add more information and refer to this in later steps.
 Move all video events without the studied behavior to a separate folder within the directory, something like `no_behavior_avi_videos`.
+This will save a lot of processing time and storage since you can ignore the videos without any useful information in all subsequent steps.

-### Prepare DLC for new video data and extract frames
+## Prepare DLC for new video data and extract frames

 >If you think the data is similar to data that is already represented in the training set, you can skip this step.

 Copy [TEMPLATE_extract_frames_for_dlc_labeling_or_refinement.py](/subject_specific_scripts/TEMPLATES/python/TEMPLATE_extract_frames_for_dlc_labeling_or_refinement.py) into your `subject_specific_files/MARM/` directory and use the existing dict entries to create a new entry for your subject.
 Start with ~5-10 frames from each camera, choosing a different video event for each camera.
 The start and stop fractions should be the fraction of the way thru the video that interesting behavior starts and ends.
 The more accurate you are with this, the more useful your labels will be.
 The "mode" entry should be set to "original".
 Now run this in an sinteractive job, either in the terminal or in spyder, to add videos to the dlc project and extract frames for labeling.

-### Label frames
+## Label frames

 >If you didn't extract any new frames or refined labels, skip this.